ShorterTimlin/website/content/about.md

 ## Our Approach

+Ours is a client led approach that is bespoke to your needs.
+We will work to your goals and ensure we meet your requirements whether you wish us to take full ownership or your project or involve you at every step.

+- **Cataloguing and Collections Management** - We catalogue to ISAD(G) standards, can advise on collections management and archival best practice including creating bespoke, archival standard storage.
 We believe that good archival work balances preservation with access.
-Our processing methodology emphasizes:

-- **Cataloguing and Collections Management** - We catalogue to ISAD(G) standards, can advise on collections management and archival best practice including creating bespoke, archival standard storage
-- **MPLP Principles** - Appropriate processing levels that maximize accessibility
+- **Outreach and Heritage Consultancy** - Appropriate processing levels that maximize accessibility
 - **Ethical Practice** - Following SAA and RBMS professional standards
 - **Collaborative Process** - Working closely with clients to understand their goals
 - **Sustainable Solutions** - Practical recommendations that fit your resources